 Welcome to Collegiate.
 I look forward to meeting you soon.

 Frequently Asked Questions

-For the complete description of tuition and additional fees by grade, visit the Tuition Page.
+For the complete description of tuition and additional fees by grade, please click HERE.

 We accept applications for grades Junior Kindergarten – 12.
 While most students enter school in the fall, we accept students throughout the year depending on classroom availability.